Kitchener Catastrophic Injury Lawyer

 - Filing paperwork in accordance with legal deadlines

 - Compiling and analyzing evidence proving another party’s negligence

 - Presenting evidence documenting the full extent of your injuries, and the total amount of damages you incurred as a result of your accident

 - Negotiating a settlement with insurance companies

 - Representing your case in court, if necessary

 The Limitations Act, 2002 prohibits injured parties from filing personal injury claims after two years.
 When life changes rapidly following an accident in which catastrophic injuries are sustained, those twenty-four months can pass quickly.

 If you or a loved one has experienced catastrophic injuries due to the negligence of another party in Kitchener, contact Preszler Injury Lawyers today to learn about the legal options that may be available to you.
-Call Preszler Injury Lawyers today at (416) 364-2000 for a free, initial consultation.
+Call Preszler Injury Lawyers today for a free, initial consultation.